 The first two lists are rather self-explanatory.
 The third is what you might call the “influencers” in your market.

-These are the people who come to mind whenever you think if your industry.
-For example, when you think “business coach” you likely immediately think of Carrie Wilkerson, Marie Forleo, or Ali Brown.
+These are the people who come to mind whenever you think of your industry.
+For example, when you think “business coach” you might think of Marie Forleo or Ali Brown.
 They would definitely be on your “dream speakers” list.

-Ideally, you’ll want to brainstorm a list that numbers several more speakers than you actually need to fill out your event.
-Some people will not be available, or will decline for other reasons (don’t take it personally) so be sure you invite enough speakers to fill all the spots you’re planning.
+Ideally, you’ll want to brainstorm a list that includes several more speakers than you actually need to fill out your event.
+Some people will not be available or will decline for other reasons (don’t take it personally), so be sure you invite enough speakers to fill all the spots you’re planning.

 Now that you have your potential speakers list, it’s time to do some outreach.
 Your guests will need to know:

 - Your telesummit theme and why you chose them to speak